siegfried/dm-parse/README.md

 * ParseDate: the date, use it like you use DateTime.
 * ParseFile: the file, give it a hash contain "name" and "url", or a IO object from web form, it will be uploaded.

+## Limits
+* Does not support many-to-many relationships.

 ## Contributing to dm-parse

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.